NewPath-Consulting/Wild-Apricot-Press/README.md

 ![Adding WildApricot Authorized Application Keys into WAP](https://user-images.githubusercontent.com/458134/182927385-37c42be3-c74c-4bb1-aebd-a04570150b8b.png)

 If you do not see a green success message, then please make sure that you have the correct WildApricot authorized application credentials (without any extra spaces or gremlin characters) and re-enter them.

 ### Licensing WAP

 The NewPath WildApricot Press plugin license is available on [the NewPath WildApricot Press website](https://newpathconsulting.com/wap).
 Your license includes 2 free add-ons, the member directory and iframe widget blocks.
 Future commercials WAP add-ons that generate revenue for your organization will have a separate license fee.

-To activate the plugin, wnter your license key in WildApricot Press > Licensing.
+To activate the plugin, enter your license key in WildApricot Press > Licensing.

 ![WildApricot Press > Licensing](https://user-images.githubusercontent.com/458134/131911156-e8aab427-9a31-46f4-9e20-3cb5a3e45ebe.png) screen.